dueddel/dueddel/README.md

 # About me 🥸

-I'm a **software and web developer** for more than 20 years based in Hamburg, Germany.
+I'm a professional **software and web developer** for more than 20 years based in Hamburg, Germany.

 Though being specialized on server **backend development with PHP** I also love to **build desktop applications** using Godot.

+Other than that I am a **husband**, **father** and **cat owner**. 🐈

+A few years ago I started to fall in love with **lowpoly 3D modeling**, an awesome hobby which I don't have a lot of free time for recently.
+Another hobby of mine is **technically analysing and trading** financial assets, crypto currencies to be more precise. 📈

 ## Let's connect! 💬